elliotwutingfeng/ipcrypt-std.github.io/www/pages/index.md

 <section class="py-12 bg-white">
     <div class="container mx-auto px-4">
-        <h2 class="text-3xl font-bold mb-6 text-center">Pragmatic Standardization</h2>
+        <h2 class="text-3xl font-bold mb-6 text-center">A Community Approach</h2>
         <div class="max-w-3xl mx-auto">
             <p class="text-lg mb-6">
-                IPCrypt serves as a <strong>proposed solution</strong> that prioritizes reliability and ease of adoption over unnecessary complexity.
-By providing clear guidance and interoperability, IPCrypt enables organizations to implement secure IP address encryption with confidence.
+                IPCrypt is a <strong>volunteer-created specification</strong> that tries to be practical and easy to implement.
+We've focused on clarity and simplicity so that anyone can understand and use it, regardless of their resources or expertise.
             </p>
             <p class="text-lg mb-6">
-                Rather than reinventing the wheel, IPCrypt leverages well-established cryptographic primitives and provides a consistent framework that can be implemented across diverse environments and programming languages.
+                We've built on existing, well-tested cryptographic methods rather than creating new ones.
+Our goal is to provide a helpful resource that can be freely implemented in any programming language or environment.
             </p>
         </div>
     </div>